-The Cañariaco porphyry system lies within a belt of porphyry copper deposits, which follow a northwesterly trend over 350 km from Cajamarca to the Ecuadorian border.
+The Cañariaco porphyry system lies within a prolific belt of porphyry copper deposits, which follow a northwesterly trend over 350 km from Cajamarca to the Ecuadorian border.
 The known porphyry deposits within this belt comprise two types: porphyry copper-molybdenum and porphyry copper-gold deposits.
 Cañariaco Norte is a porphyry copper-gold deposit.

-The Mineral Resource estimate for the Cañariaco Norte deposit is presented below
+Mineral Resource Estimate for the Cañariaco Norte Deposit

-The mineral resource estimate for Cañariaco was prepared by AMEC.
+The mineral resource estimate for Cañariaco, as below, was prepared by AMEC.
 A NI 43-101 Technical Report with effective date of November 8, 2010 and titled "Cañariaco Project, Lambayeque Department, Peru, was filed on December 15, 2010 with Canadian securities regulators in support of the resource statement.